pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

-- Parsing & analysis are often grouped together.
+- Parsing & analysis are often discussed together.
+  - This is just parsing.
 - Postgres uses lex & yacc (or I should say flex & bison) to tokenize then parse your input, respectively.
 - The big bison file is `gram.y`.
   - This defines the SQL grammar.